Places To See In Ann Arbor

 26 October, 2020

-Michigan is a very special place.
-A peninsula surrounded by 84% of the Earth’s fresh water supply.
-With dense forests and beautiful wildlife, there is plenty to see for residents and visitors alike.
-The cities hold just as much beauty and history, with Ann Arbor being one of the go-to cities.
-From the hallowed halls of the university to the best deli in Michigan, we will break down the must see locations in this 200 year old city.
+Michigan is a very special place — a peninsula surrounded by 84% of the Earth's fresh water supply, with dense forests and beautiful wildlife.
+The cities hold just as much beauty and history, with Ann Arbor being one of the go-to destinations.
+From the hallowed halls of the university to the best deli in Michigan, we'll break down the must-see locations in this 200-year-old city.

 Kerrytown

 Located in the Old Fourth Ward, Kerrytown offers a quaint place to stroll and shop.
-With unique shops, one can sample gourmet oils and vinegars, admire sculpture and paintings from local artists, or buy unique jewelry in different boutiques.
-A lovely farmer’s market is held throughout the week, check the schedule here, where you can enjoy seasonal offerings from farms around the state.
-If you can, snag something cherry related, Michigan is well known for these delicious tree fruits.
-After your stroll make sure to check out the most famous restaurant in the area . . .
+With unique boutiques, visitors can sample gourmet oils and vinegars, admire sculpture and paintings from local artists, or browse for one-of-a-kind jewelry.
+A lovely farmer's market is held throughout the week where you can enjoy seasonal offerings from farms around the state.
+If you can, snag something cherry-related — Michigan is well known for these delicious tree fruits.
+And after your stroll, make sure to check out the most famous restaurant in the area...

 Zingerman's Deli

-This deli is a must-try, when walking through the doors you may feel overwhelmed.
-The two-story deli functions as a take-away as well as a sit-down restaurant.
-Cured meats hang from the ceiling, fresh baked bread permeates your nostrils and heaps of cold salads enter your eye line.
-Our suggestion to navigate this behemoth?
+This deli is a must-try.
+Walking through the doors, you may feel a little overwhelmed — and that's a good thing.
+The two-story deli functions as both a take-away spot and a sit-down restaurant.
+Cured meats hang from the ceiling, the smell of fresh-baked bread fills the air, and heaps of cold salads enter your eye line.
+Our suggestion for navigating this behemoth?
 Take your time.
-Wander around, check our what people are eating and ordering.
-They give samples if you are lucky.
-Once you order, wander the isles, they are filled with fantastic jarred items.
-Believe it when we say our mouths are watering thinking about a Zingerman’s sammie.
+Wander around, see what people are eating and ordering, and grab a sample if you're lucky.
+Once you order, browse the aisles — they're filled with fantastic jarred items.
+Trust us when we say our mouths are watering just thinking about a Zingerman's sandwich.

 The University of Michigan

-Also known as UofM, this university was founded over 200 years ago, before Michigan was even a state!
-(Michigania was known only as a territory until 20 years later.)
-Prestige has grown over the decades, with U-M Business and Law schools being highly sought after degrees.
-Strolling the campus will give you a sense of history, large scale stone buildings and beautiful old trees.
-Along with their gorgeous campus, UofM is home to the largest college football stadium in the nation.
-Affectionately nick-named “Big Blue”, it has the official capacity of 107,601!
-The roar of the fans is overwhelming and the energy infectious when you see a game here.
+Also known as UofM, this university was founded over 200 years ago — before Michigan was even a state!
+Prestige has grown over the decades, with the U-M Business and Law schools being among the most highly sought-after degrees in the country.
+Strolling the campus gives you a real sense of history, with large-scale stone buildings and beautiful old trees at every turn.
+UofM is also home to the largest college football stadium in the nation — affectionately nicknamed "Big House" — with an official capacity of 107,601.
+The roar of the fans is overwhelming and the energy is infectious when you catch a game here.